 The park, formally known as kazinga channel has one of the largest savannah grasslands.
 This makes it the best when it comes to wildlife viewing with a high chance of seeing the big four animals.
 It is also a prime grazing place for the buffaloes, elephants, various antelopes, and also a variety of bird species.

 Queen Elizabeth national park is a habitat of over 95 animal species including the big four, 612 bird species which makes it one of the best birding destinations in Uganda.
 The park has a number of sectors; Ishasha sector, Kisenyi sector, Kyambura gorge sector, Mweya peninsular, Maramagambo forest.

 - Maramagambo forest is a natural reserve located in Bushenyi district commonly known for bat experience.
 The forest is a home for 7 primates, and you can explore the waterfall, trees, crater lakes like Nyamasingiri and kyasanduka while making your way to the forest.

 - Kyambura gorge sector.
 This is also known as the valley of apes because of its thrilling numbers of primates with chimps as the most commonly seen apes here.
-The sector is located in the eastern part of Queen Elizabeth which allows activities like, chimpanzee tracking, guided nature walks and birding.
+The sector is located in the eastern part of Queen Elizabeth which allows activities like chimpanzee tracking, guided nature walks, and also birding.

 - Ishasha sector.
-This is one of the most popular sector because of its rare tree climbing lions that are thrilling to watch.
-The sector is located in the south western part of Queen Elizabeth national park.
-Visitors here can engage in game drives and bird watching as you enjoy the unique creatures only found in Ishasha sector and Lake Manyara national park of Tanzania.
+This is one of the most popular sectors because of its rare tree-climbing lions that are thrilling to watch.
+The sector is located in the southwestern part of Queen Elizabeth national park.
+Visitors here can engage in game drives and bird watching as you enjoy the unique creatures only found in the Ishasha sector and Lake Manyara national park of Tanzania.

-What to do in queen Elizabeth national park?
+Activities to do in Queen Elizabeth national park!